Cruise Control: Dynamic Model Selection for ML-Based Network Traffic Analysis

+The mapping between connections and Workers is managed through an indirection table (illustrated in Figure~\ref{fig:diagram_CC}), which routes packets to the appropriate Worker.
 Each Worker maintains a dedicated hashmap to store the necessary data for monitored network flows.
 Each hashmap entry contains the set of features computed for a specific connection, along with the required flow state information.

-When a new packet enters the pipeline, it is directed to the corresponding Worker and processed according to the logic outlined in Figure~\ref{fig:diagram_feature_processing}.
+When a new packet enters the pipeline, it is directed to the corresponding Worker.
 If the packet belongs to a new flow, the Worker first determines which features need to be computed.
 It consults the shared configuration, which is continuously updated by the Model Selection module (see Figure~\ref{fig:diagram_CC}).
 This configuration dynamically specifies the required features.
 Based on this information, the Worker initializes and allocates the necessary data structures, which are then cached for future packets from the same connection.
 For packets from known connections, the Worker accesses the pre-existing structures associated with the connection, updates relevant counters, extracts header information, and stores the data required for the previously requested features.
 Since the selected features are determined during the processing of the connection's first packet, the Worker does not need to repeatedly access the configuration.
 This design choice ensures consistency in feature computation for the duration of a network flow.
 However, this approach comes with a trade-off: it limits the system's ability to quickly adapt to changes in the selected features.
-Nevertheless, this trade-off is necessary to maintain consistency, as certain features rely on historical data to be accurately computed (\eg, packet interarrival time distributions or video segment size distributions).
+Nevertheless, this trade-off is necessary to maintain consistency, as certain features rely on historical data to be computed (\eg, packet interarrival time distributions or video segment size distributions).